Today, I’m giving you some tremendous keys to a very important life hack.

 - Don’t memorize!
 You’re dealing with a story.
 The worst thing you can do with an audiobook is to memorize large swaths of it and know nothing.
 Audiobooks are essentially stories, always remember that.
 They’re communicative in nature, aiming to hook you with the plot.
 They’re not a long series of Italian words to be cast in stone.

 So as you read along, remember that you’re telling a story.
 When you translate, remember that you’re dealing with some event in a character’s life.
 Looking at it this way is much better than the inorganic and inefficient method of memorizing what you hear.

-The 5 Best Sources for Italian Audiobooks Online
+The 5 Best Sources for Low-cost and Free Italian Language Audiobooks Online